-This is a sample chapter from Kevin M. Hoffman’s new book Meeting Design: For Managers, Makers, and Everyone.
+This is an excerpt from Kevin M. Hoffman’s new book Meeting Design: For Managers, Makers, and Everyone.
 2018, Two Waves, an imprint of Rosenfeld Media.

 Chapter 5: Facilitation Strategy and Style